 The executive for the Department of Education.

-Dr Michele Bruniges AM is the Secretary of the Australian Department of Education.
+Secretary of the Department of Education

-Tony Cook is the Deputy Secretary of the Higher Education, Research and International Group.
-Prior to commencing with the department, Tony was the Director General of the Department of Education, Queensland.
+Prior to commencing with the department, Tony was the Director General of the Department of Education, Queensland between April 2018 and September 2021.
 Tony previously held the role as Associate Secretary for Schools and Youth in the former Australian Government Department of Education and Training and has held senior executive positions within the Victorian public service.

 In October 2013, Tony was made Honorary Fellow of the Australian Council for Education Leaders.
 In January 2014, he was awarded the Public Service Medal for outstanding public service in driving school policy and funding reform in Australia.